 BNG have asserted that the site NE of Chesham at Lye Green is unsustainable, undeliverable, unviable, undesirable and that to date the Council have failed to demonstrate the existence of any demonstrable exceptional circumstances being justified for this site’s removal from Green Belt designation.

-National Planning Guidance is not being followed by the Local Planning Authority in this case and BNG now feel they MUST fund a specialist barrister to argue the case against this site being removed from Green Belt that would harm the wider town too.
+National Planning Guidance (NPPF) is clear and states that Green Belt boundaries should only be changed in “exceptional circumstances”.
+Case law has indicated that housing needs alone are not “exceptional circumstances”.
+BNG now feel they MUST fund a specialist Barrister to argue the case against this site being removed from Green Belt as development at that location would harm the wider town too.